 This includes riding on a roller coaster, zooming on zip lines, a petting zoo, pig races, and hayrides.
 Also, take on their 4-acre and 10-acre corn mazes, then zoom down their giant super slide.
 Afterwards, enjoy a chilli dinner at the farm’s restaurant.

-Admission will cost $20 per person, and you’ll have to book your ticket online on the official website.
+General admission will cost $23.95 per person, and you’ll have to book your ticket online on the official website.
 You’ll also find the varying operational hours here too.
+Admission will give you access to all the rides and activities.
+You can also buy an all-season pass which will set you back $78.95 per person, but you will be allowed to visit any day with access to all the rides.

 In Flagstaff sits Viola’s Flower Garden which hosts a pumpkin patch event during October.
 It lends itself as a great photo op and their scarecrows are guaranteed to make you smile (while getting you a few Instagram likes too).